nautobot/nautobot/nautobot/docs/additional-features/jinja-filters.md

 ## Introduction

-Nautobot is using primarily 2 template engines internally, Django Template and Jinja2.
+Nautobot uses 2 template engines internally, Django Template and Jinja2.
 Django Template is used to render the UI pages and Jinja2 is used for all extensibility features like: computed fields, custom links etc ...

 !!! note